 - be able to hear another’s intended message without overlaying our biases, assumptions, and habits.

-I’ve put together a few action steps to begin to dialogue with those we’ve historically sat in opposition to.
+Here are some steps to dialogue and reach win/win consensus with those we’ve historically sat in opposition to.
 I also recommend that our conversations must work toward win/win.
 I call this a We Space.

 Get agreement for a dialogue: It’s likely that you and your CP have different goals and life experiences.
 Begin by agreeing to have a conversation to do nothing more than find common ground.